-Klaus is a companion-level craftsman character played by Toby.
+Klaus is a companion level Swordsmith Ability (3) and Han's craftsman character played by Toby.
 A master of the Swordsmiths' Guild, he has an apprentice named Gunter and a journeyman employee named Hans, both storyguide characters.
 Toby and his troupe have agreed that the swordsmith's primary Characteristic is Strength, which will be used to calculate Labor Points and Workshop Totals.
 Klaus has Strength +3, Swordsmith 6, Leadership 3, and Puissant Swordsmith.
 Gunter has Strength +1 and Swordsmith 3, and Hans has Strength +2 and Swordsmith 5.
 None of the characters has the Poor Flaw or the Wealthy Virtue, so each is considered to be a financially average craftsman.

 Everyone works the first season.
 Klaus's Workshop has Innovation and Raw Material scores of 0.
 Toby decides that both Gunter and Hans will contribute to Klaus's Workshop Total.
-Klaus's Workshop Total is 15: Strength (+3) + Swordsmith (6+2) equals 11, plus half of Gunter's
+Klaus's Workshop Total is 15: Strength (+3) + Swordsmith (6+2)equals 11, plus half of Gunter's responsible for selling their items, either directly to a customer or to a merchant who will later sell it to another.
+Being able to sell finished items for good prices is just as important to a craftsman as being able to manufacture them in the first place.